 - Can you provide me with a list of in-network therapists?

-Aside from health insurance, there are some employers that offer Employee Assistance Programs (EAPs).
+Aside from health insurance, there are some employers that offer employee assistance programs (EAPs).
 Under these plans, you may be eligible for a certain number of free counseling sessions each year, as long as you see someone approved by your EAP.
 If you aren’t sure if you have EAP benefits, you can check with someone from HR within your company or consult your employee benefit handbook.

 If you are unemployed, on disability, or have a low income, you may also qualify for state assistance through Medicaid or Medicare.
 Often, you can check online or with your state’s Department of Health and Human Services for more information about eligibility or how to apply for Medicaid or Medicare.
 Some states have a separate set of funds for people who don’t qualify for Medicaid but are in need of mental health or substance use treatment.

-Some therapists offer reduced rates for clients who cannot afford to pay full price.
+Some therapists offer sliding scale rates for clients who cannot afford to pay full price.
 Because many therapists have given up their offices and are providing 100% online sessions, they may be able to offer reduced rates for online sessions.
 Today, there are a number of ways to find affordable treatment for people who cannot afford to pay the full price of psychotherapy.

 How to Find a Psychotherapist